learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 Next steps
 ----------

+For remote access, you should consider adding SSH (Secure Shell).
+You can use ``sudo raspi-config`` to enable the SSH system service.
+Read more in the `official Raspberry Pi docs <https://www.raspberrypi.org/documentation/remote-access/ssh/>`_.

 You may also want to install other services such as `Kiwix <https://www.kiwix.org>`_.
 If you have followed this tutorial, you can install Kiwix alongside Kolibri by downloading the ``kiwix-serve`` package and adding an Nginx configuration similar to :ref:`the one we added for Kolibri <nginx_custom_domain>`.

 The Raspberry Pi has the advantages of being low-cost and energy efficient: You can connect it to solar power; you can also implement a good system for distributing software updates and replacement parts through SD Cards and external USB media.
 Not least, you can make the Raspberry Pi itself a hot-swap element in a setup, such that the whole device is collected and replaced during upgrades.
 We leave these steps up to you, but please feel free to share your ideas in the `Community Forum <https://community.learningequality.org/>`__.